HectorKroes/brn-skill-assessments/R Programming/Revision.md

 >1.
 It's usually recommended to use *for loops* instead of ```repeat - break``` structures.
 Because ```repeat - break``` can act outer than desired in some cases.
 For a more detailed explanation, please [see.](https://stackoverflow.com/questions/3922599/is-it-a-bad-practice-to-use-break-in-a-for-loop)

-While it may be generally recommended the use of for loops over repeat-break structures, in this situation for loops are not really a good alternative as repetition may be needed indefinitely until the player make a correct input.
+While it may be generally recommended the use of for loops over repeat-break structures, in this situation for loops are not really a good alternative as repetition may be needed indefinitely until the player makes a correct input.
 So to avoid the use of repeat-break, I substituted all repeats and whiles for self-calling functions.

 >2. ```message("input")``` can also be used instead of ```cat("input")```.